getgauge/documentation/user/ide_support/intellij_idea.md

 Create a new Gauge project and start writing your tests.

-Explore all the [features of Gauge IntelliJ plugin](features.md) now!
+Explore all the [features of Gauge Intellij IDEA plugin](features.md) now!